Al MacInnis

-Allan MacInnis (born July 11, 1963) is a Canadian former professional ice hockey defenceman who played 23 seasons in the National Hockey League (NHL) for the Calgary Flames (1981-1994) and St. Louis Blues (1994-2004).
+Allan MacInnis (born July 11, 1963) is a Canadian former professional ice hockey defenceman who played 23 seasons in the National Hockey League (NHL) for the Calgary Flames (1981–1994) and St. Louis Blues (1994–2004).
 A first round selection of the Flames in the 1981 NHL Entry Draft, he went on to become a 12-time All-Star.
 He was named the Conn Smythe Trophy winner as the most valuable player of the playoffs in 1989 after leading the Flames to the Stanley Cup championship.
 He was voted the winner of the James Norris Memorial Trophy in 1999 as the top defenceman in the league while a member of the Blues.
-In 2017 MacInnis was named one of the '100 Greatest NHL Players' in history.
+In 2017, MacInnis was named one of the '100 Greatest NHL Players' in history.

 MacInnis was most famous for having the hardest shot in the league.
 He tied Bobby Orr's Ontario Hockey League (OHL) record for goals by a defenceman, and won two OHL championships and a Memorial Cup with the Kitchener Rangers as a junior.
 He famously split goaltender Mike Liut's mask with a shot, and became only the fourth defenceman in NHL history to score 100 points in a season.
 Internationally, he was an all-star on defence as Canada won the 1991 Canada Cup and twice participated in the Winter Olympics.
 He was a member of the 2002 team that won Canada's first gold medal in 50 years.

 An eye injury suffered early in the 2003–04 NHL season forced MacInnis into retirement.
-He finished his career third all-time among defencemen in goals, assists and points and was named to seven post-season all-star teams.
+He finished his career third all-time among defencemen in goals, assists and points and was named to seven postseason all-star teams.
 He was elected to the Hockey Hall of Fame in 2007, and his jersey number 2 was retired by the Blues and is honoured by the Flames.
-MacInnis remains a member of the Blues organization, currently serving as the team's Senior Advisor to the General Manager.
+MacInnis remains a member of the Blues organization, currently serving as the team's senior advisor to the general manager.
 When the Blues won the Stanley Cup in 2019, he got his name engraved on the Stanley Cup for a second time.

 Early life

-MacInnis was born in Inverness, Nova Scotia, and grew up in Port Hood, Nova Scotia, a fishing village on Cape Breton Island.
+MacInnis was born in Inverness, Nova Scotia, and grew up in nearby Port Hood, a fishing village on Cape Breton Island.
 He is the seventh of eight children born to Alex and Anna Mae MacInnis, and one of six brothers.
 His father worked as a coal miner and later as the assistant manager of the arena in Port Hood when the mine closed while his mother was a school teacher.
 The brothers all played hockey in Port Hawkesbury during the winter.
 MacInnis often assisted his father's work at the arena, collecting pucks that he used to shoot repeatedly against a sheet of plywood set against the family barn during the summer.
 It was through this practice, which occasionally left him with blistered fingers, that he developed his powerful slapshot.